quicwg/quicwg.github.io/index.md

 ## Upcoming Meetings

+We're holding an [interim meeting in Kista, Sweden](https://github.com/quicwg/wg-materials/blob/master/interim-18-06/arrangements.md) in early June; registration is required.

-Our next meeting is at [IETF 101 in London](https://www.ietf.org/meeting/101/index.html), with an interop during the [Hackathon](https://ietf.org/how/runningcode/hackathons/101-hackathon/).
+After that, our next meeting is at [IETF 102 in Montreal](https://www.ietf.org/meeting/102/index.html), with an interop during the [Hackathon](https://ietf.org/how/runningcode/hackathons/102-hackathon/).

 ## Our Documents